-- Please let the appropriate school office know if your child contracts a communicable disease such as strep throat, COVID, chicken pox or if lice are identified in your child's hair. - Please include information on when you first noticed the symptoms.
+- Please let the appropriate school office know if your child contracts a communicable disease such as strep throat, chicken pox, hand foot and mouth, or if lice are identified in your child's hair. - Please include information on when you first noticed the symptoms.